robinrendle/robinrendle.com/_posts/2013-03-10-the-dream-sponge.md

 title: The Dream Sponge
 date: 2013-03-10 09:12:00 -07:00
 tags:
-- story
+  - personal
 location:
+extract:
-extract: A short story of a room I loved as a kid; learning how to communicate and realising that I was going to spend my life in a perpetual state of overactive dream-sharing.
+  A short story of a room I loved as a kid; learning how to communicate and realising that I was going to spend my life in a perpetual state of overactive dream-sharing.
 city: Nottingham
 country: UK
 ---

 Several of our closest family friends had gathered at my home.
 I was about seven or eight at the time and we had met for a party or a celebration of some sort or another but I don’t clearly remember the event itself.
-Anyway, I recall my excitement about showing the rest of the kids this…well… *wonderful something* that I had stumbled upon.
+Anyway, I recall my excitement about showing the rest of the kids this…well… _wonderful something_ that I had stumbled upon.

 Without knowing quite how to describe it, I led this ragtag band of explorers away to a small, windowless spare room that had been forgotten in the turmoil of renovating a block of offices into our home.
 Magazines, clothes, gym equipment and all sorts of general waste lay heaped up in towers and so naturally we jumped in and tore apart everything that we could get our grubby little hands on.